PropainAcessories/appliancexchange/README.md

   🐔[Support](#support)

   ## Implementation
   🐔It is supposed to be a full stack application but it doesn't work.
-So it was a way to give me headache.
+So it was a way to give me a headache.

   ## Usage
   🐔Ecommerce/selling user information but my evil plot was thwarted.